RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Experiments

 \subsubsection{Alignment Effect}

-Genenally, a black-box model could be explained well only when its underlying logic is comprehended, i.e. alignment to the black-box model in our settings.
-Therefore, We first assess the LLM's alignment effect in understanding the neurons and predictive patterns in recommendation models.
+We first assess the LLM's alignment effect, that is, to what extent LLMs can understand neurons and predictive patterns of the target recommender model.
 Following the previous work \cite{DBLP:journals/corr/abs-2305-07001}, we apply the \textit{leave-one-out} strategy for evaluation.
-We take the last item of each user's interaction sequence as the test data and use the other records for training the LLM and recommendation model.
-It should be noted that when training the recommendation model, we use labels from the original dataset, but when training the LLM, we use labels inferred by the well-trained recommendation model.
-We evaluate four alignment tasks, including next item retrieval, item ranking, interest classification, and history reconstruction.
+We take the last item of each user's interaction sequence as the test data and use the other records for training the LLM and target recommender model.
+It should be noted that when training the target recommender model, we use labels from the original dataset, but when training the LLM, we use labels inferred by the well-trained recommendation model.
+We evaluate four alignment tasks, including task1 (next item retrieval), task2 (item ranking), task3 (interest classification), and task6 (history reconstruction).
 For next item retrieval, we adopt the top-K hit ratio (HR) and top-K normalized discounted cumulative gain (NDCG) for evaluation, where we set K to 5.
-For item ranking, we calculate the NDCG@K, with K also set to 5.
-For interest classification, we use classification accuracy to measure its effectiveness.
+For item ranking, we calculate the NDCG@5.
+For interest classification, we use classification accuracy.
 For history reconstruction, we define a history coverage ratio (HCR) metric, which calculates the proportion of items in the user history that appear in the predicted sequence.
-During the inference of LLM, we use greedy decoding to generate texts, and we consider a successful output when there is a strict string match between generated item names and their ground-truth names.
+During the inference of LLM, we use greedy decoding to generate texts and consider a successful output when there is a strict string match between generated item names and their ground-truth names.